The Bancroft School

 Our classrooms and programs use current technology to ensure each child is able to communicate and interact with the world around them.
 We utilize SMARTBoards, specialized mobile apps and tools for vocational training, such as a cash register, to ensure students get the most out of their learning experience.

-Because we believe every child has a voice that deserves to be heard, we work to identify the most appropriate communication device for each child at various times in his/her education.
+We believe every child has a voice that deserves to be heard and work to identify the most appropriate communication device for each child at various times in his/her education.
 Communication options include speech-generating devices and the latest applications for customized tablets.

 Our Early Education Program – preschool and elementary classrooms for children ages 3 -9 – helps children develop new skills while reducing disruptive behaviors.
 An Individualized Education Plan (IEP) is created and focused on helping children thrive and learn skills to get them ready for continued progress in either their home-school district or The Bancroft School.

 Preparation for adult life and responsibilities is critical for a successful transition.
-Beginning at age 14 and continuing through age 21 and graduation, Bancroft’s High School Transition program and innovative Bancroft on Campus program prepares students with academic, behavioral and social skills through hands-on job and life skills training.
+Beginning at age 14 and continuing through age 21 and graduation, Bancroft’s High School Transition program prepares students with academic, behavioral and social skills through hands-on job and life skills training.

 Bancroft students participate in adaptive physical education, designed to meet the fitness needs of students and develop coordination and confidence through age-appropriate recreation, sports and games throughout the year.
 Students also take part in music and art classes, along with skills-training to help them explore career possibilities and develop pre-vocational skills.
 Field trips and events like the Special Olympics allow students to put their skills to use and connect with their peers and community.

 Over half of students at The Bancroft School reside in our on-campus or community residences.
-This allows for a stable and therapeutic environment where students are given additional support beyond the school day.
+This encourages a stable and therapeutic environment where students are given additional support beyond the school day.